spawnmarvel/todo-and-current/octopus_free/README_octo_linux_runbook_operations.md

 ## 3 Make SSL cert Runbook

-Make a cert
+Make certificate.

+Make a cert on vmzabbix01 since it is running zabbix apache, then we can check the cert in browser if it has changed later.

 ## 4 Renew SSL cert Runbook

-Renew a cert and mv files
+Renew / make new a cert and mv files.

+Swap the cert on vmzabbix01 that is running apache.

 ## 5 Install MySql Runbook